ismailceylan/type.js/readme.md

 ```
 parent mechanism can bubble.
 That means if you call parent in a type method, it'll let you to access parent type, obviously.
 If we call parent in the method that we accessed from child then that make us dive one level deeper again in the inheritance.
 You can imagine that like `parent().parent()` and so on.

 But that doesn't mean we can chain the parent calls.
-The parent magical method returns the value that returned by the accessed parent method.
+The parent magical method returns the value that returned by the accessed method of the parent type.
 This means that you won't have a direct connection with the parent of the parent type.

 ### Let's create instances from types
 ```js